 We stop at the electric fence that encircles the entire volcano.
 It’s decision making time, Eduardo is ready to turn back; trespassing could equal Mexican jail time here.
 I have to move fast or we’ll lose him, but is the fence live?
 I ask for an animal sign.

 A bird lands on the fence post and cocks its head at me.
-I flash on my friend David sitting in the sanctuary he’s created in El Tuito back in Vallarta, sending me strength and healing and guidance on this day.
-He works with the winged ones.
+I flash on my friend David sitting in the sanctuary he’s created back in Vallarta.
+He said he would send me strength and healing and guidance through Birds for this climb!

-Deep breath, alright then, I didn’t come this far to be electrocuted.
-Soy Youalli Oceloziuatl, I am protected I stick my hand on the fence, exhale in relief, and dodge through, holding it up for Linda and the reluctant Eduardo.
-Our journey to Smoking Mountain has begun.
+Deep breath, I didn’t come this far to be electrocuted.
+I am protected I stick my hand on the fence, exhale in relief, and dodge through, holding it up for Linda and the reluctant Eduardo.
+Our journey on Popocateptl -Smoking Mountain – has begun.

 “Where are we going exactly?”
 Eduardo asks.
 “I’ll know when we get there” is my true, but less than reassuring answer.

 We have come through the lowlands and are now climbing seriously.
 I am grabbing the tufts and using them to pull myself up with.

 My pneumonia weakened lungs are gasping for air.
 Linda and I are taking turns at having mini health crisis’s as we climb.